 |"We have a fantastic vet who has encouraged us to give our kitties subcutaneous fluids at home as well as blood pressure meds.
 We also manage their upset stomachs with Aluminum Hydroxide, acid reducers & Cerenia.
 Our last cat lived 4 years after his diagnosis." - Reader comment from hawksmet|

 Toxin accumulation in the bloodstream makes the cat feel sick.
-ISFM suggest strategies to reduce nausea make a big difference to quality of life:
+ISFM suggests strategies to reduce nausea can make a big difference in quality of life:

 - Phosphate binders: Another complication is rising blood phosphate levels, which are also linked to nausea.
 Adding a phosphate binder such as Ipakitine to food can contribute to lowering blood phosphate levels.